• Skip to primary navigation

 MUSHROOMS: I used a combination of shitake and baby bellas.
 Any fresh mushroom will work in this recipe.
 If you omit the mushrooms, add 1 Tablespoon light miso paste to get some of that umami flavor and add an additional ¼ cup finely chopped walnuts for more texture.

 LENTILS: Red lentils cook more quickly and break down better than brown or black lentils.
-If you had to substitute, the only other lentil I'd recommend for this recipe is split yellow lentils.
-Any other lentil and you will need to soak them first, or increase the cooking time.
+If you had to substitute, the only other lentil I’d recommend for this recipe is split yellow lentils.
+Any other lentil and you will need to soak them first, increase the cooking time or add them pre-cooked.

 WALNUTS: Use your spice grinder to cut back on prep time.
 You can substitute another nut, or even pumpkin or sunflower seeds for the walnuts, just be sure to chop them finely.

-RED WINE: If you need a sub, use tomato juice or even V8 juice.
+RED WINE: If you don’t use alcohol, use tomato juice with a splash of balsamic or vegan worcestershire.

 Nutrition